-The Accelerator and Hall D systems, which require an interface between the two groups, are as follows, staring with systems in the tagger hall and then those in the experimental area:
+The Accelerator and Hall D systems, which require an interface between the two groups, are as follows, starting with systems in the tagger hall and then those in the experimental area:

 - 1. The electron beam

 - 2. Goniometer

 - 3. Hall D Tagger quadrupole magnet

-- 4. Hall-D Tagger dipole magnets
+- 4. Hall-D Tagger dipole magnet

 - 5. Electron beam dump

 - 6. The vacuum system

 - 7. The photon beam

 - 8. Instrumented primary photon beam collimator and feedback system

 - 9. Hall D collimator sweep magnets

 - 10. Photon beam dump

 - 11. Hall D machine inhibit (FSD)

-- 12. Personnel protection systems (PPS)
+- 12. Personnel safety systems (PSS)

 - 13. Machine protection systems (MPS)

-In the following sections each of these interfaces will be defined.
+Appendix B contains a summary table of the active components in the beamline.
+In the following sections each of these interfaces will be defined in more detail.